syncfusion-content/javascript-docs/js/Dialog/Concepts-and-Features/Behavior-Settings.md

 2. The output for Dialog control when showHeader is “false” is as follows.

-{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img9.png" Caption="Dialog with “showHeader" as “false”                                     "%}
+{% include image.html url="/js/Dialog/Concepts-and-Features/Behavior-Settings_images/Behavior-Settings_img9.png" Caption="Dialog with showHeader as false"%}

 ## Show at Initial